ConduitIO/conduit/pkg/plugins/pg/README.md

 # Destination
 The Postgres Destination takes a `record.Record` and parses it into a valid SQL query.
-The Destination is designed to handle different payloads and keys. decause of this, each record is individually parsed and upserted.
+The Destination is designed to handle different payloads and keys.
+Because of this, each record is individually parsed and upserted.

 ## Table Name
-Every record must have a `table` property set in it's metadata, otherwise it will error out.
+Every record must have a `table` property set in its metadata, otherwise it will error out.
 However, because of this, our Destination write can support multiple tables in the same connector provided the user has proper access to those tables.